Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Introduction

 \begin{theorem} Let $p=2g+1$ be a prime such that $2$ is a primitive root modulo $p$.
 Suppose $f \in K[x]$ is irreducible of degree $p$.
-Then one of the following holds: \begin{enumerate} \item $E:= \End^0(J_f)$ is a number field, and both \begin{enumerate}[a)] \item $2$ is totally inert in $E/\QQ$, \item the order ${\rm End}(J_f)$ is $2$-maximal in $E$. \end{enumerate} \item $J_f$ is isogenous over $\Bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{enumerate} \end{theorem}
+Then one of the following holds: \begin{enumerate} \item $E:= \End^0(J_f)$ is a number field, and both \begin{enumerate}[a)] \item $2$ is totally inert in $E/\QQ$, \item the order ${\rm End}(J_f)$ is $2$-maximal in $E$. \end{enumerate} \item $J_f$ is isogenous over $\bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{enumerate} \end{theorem}

 We prove the above theorem in a more general context in \S2, see Theorem \ref{general_l_is_primitive_root}.
+A major step in the proof of Theorem \ref{general_l_is_primitive_root} is to obtain a partial converse to a theorem of Guralnick and Kedlaya on the possible degrees of the minimal extension $L/K$ over which all endomorphisms of $J_f$ are defined, see Theorem \ref{deg_min_fiel_def_divisible_by_large_prime} and the remark afterwards.

+It should also be noted that if the Galois group of $f$ is known, we can often find restrictions on $[E:\QQ]$ using Remark \ref{remark_divisiblity_restrictions_on_[E:Q]}.

 When the dimension of $J_f$ is odd, we are able to relax the condition on the order of $2$ modulo $p$.

 \begin{theorem} Let $g$ be odd, and $p=2g+1$ a prime such the index of $\langle 2 \rangle$ in $(\ZZ/p\ZZ)^*$ is at most 2.
 Suppose $f \in K[x]$ is irreducible of degree $p$.
-Then one of the following holds: \begin{enumerate} \item $E := \End^0(J_f)$ is a number field, and either \begin{enumerate}[a)] \item $2$ is totally inert in $E/\QQ$, or \item there are two distinct primes above $2$ with equal inertia degree in $E$. \end{enumerate} \item $J_f$ is isogenous over $\Bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{enumerate} Furthermore, if $\langle 2 \rangle = (\ZZ/p\ZZ)^*$, then case \ref{not inert}) does not occur. \end{theorem}
+Then one of the following holds: \begin{enumerate} \item $E := \End^0(J_f)$ is a number field, and provided ${\rm End}(J_f)$ is $2$-maximal, either \begin{enumerate}[a)] \item $2$ is totally inert in $E/\QQ$, or \item there are two distinct primes above $2$ with equal inertia degree in $E$. \end{enumerate} \item $J_f$ is isogenous over $\bar{K}$ to the self product of an absolutely simple abelian variety with complex multiplication by a proper subfield of $\QQ(\zeta_p)$. \end{enumerate} \end{theorem}

 Again, we prove a more general statement in \S2, see Theorem \ref{2_torsion_all_thms_put_together}.
 We also prove the following extension of Lombardo's result mentioned earlier.
 For the more general case of abelian surfaces, see Theorem \ref{ab_surface}.